Mobius3-3/whitepaper/README.md

 ce8c00c2-4fa5-47de-a07e-1061e62955b0.3b19cfed-9731-4bb4-a5ef-f9fe052bb79e
 ```

-The smart contract will then use the generated storage key to store the transaction hash of the smart contract invocation.
+The smart contract will then use the generated storage key to store the transaction hash of the current smart contract invocation.

 ### Check Login Attempt

-The business' web application will use the BlockAuth [client](https://github.com/blockauth/client) library to check if the login attempt has been
+The business' web application will then use the BlockAuth [client](https://github.com/blockauth/client) library to check if the login attempt has been
 successful.

-Under-the-hood, the BlockAuth [client](https://github.com/blockauth/client) is sending a request to the business'
+The [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token returned when the login attempt was created is handed to the business' BlockAuth
+[server](https://github.com/blockauth/server) when checking if the login attempt was successful.

+The [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token holds the following information:

+- User's public NEO address.
+- Smart contract parameters.

+The business' BlockAuth [server](https://github.com/blockauth/server) uses the smart contract parameters within the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token
+to generate the same storage key.

-BlockAuth [server](https://github.com/blockauth/server).
-The business' BlockAuth [server](https://github.com/blockauth/server) then queries
+The business' BlockAuth [server](https://github.com/blockauth/server) then uses the [NEO Go SDK](https://github.com/CityOfZion/neo-go-sdk) to query the NEO
-the NEO blockchain directly via the `getstorage` RPC method.
+blockchain directy, using the `getstorage` RPC method.

-The `getstorage` RPC method is using the same smart contract parameters as the user to check if there is a valid NEO transaction hash stored at that key within
+The `getstorage` RPC method is using the same storage key as the smart contract to check if there is a valid NEO transaction hash stored at that key within
 the smart contract.

-If a valid NEO transaction hash is returned, and the NEO public address of the transaction matches the user's NEO public address, then the
+If a valid NEO transaction hash is returned, and the NEO public address of the transaction matches the user's NEO public address, then the login attempt has been
-BlockAuth [server](https://github.com/blockauth/server) returns a new [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token to the business' web application.
+successful.
+Thus, the business' BlockAuth [server](https://github.com/blockauth/server) returns a new [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token
+to the business' web application.

 ### Logged In

-After the web application receives the final [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token, it can then use that token to identify the user.
+After the business' web application receives the final [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token, it can then use that token to identify the user.

 Instead of the business' web application storing an email address as the identifier of a user.
 They instead store the NEO public address of the user.